Australia: Thousands flee deadly floods | DW | 01.03.2022

 Torrential rains have dumped a meter of water in some areas along Australia's eastern coast over the past week.

-Live video on Australia's public broadcaster ABC showed two people being lifted from a roof with a military helicopter, as muddy waters lapped at the corrugated metal roofing of their home.
+Live video on Australia's public broadcaster ABC showed two people being lifted off a roof by a military helicopter, as muddy waters lapped at the corrugated metal roofing of their home.

 Rescuers used flotillas of makeshift rescue boats to transport people to safer locations, as services were overwhelmed by calls for help.

-An estimated 15,000 people in the city of Brisbane suffered flood-damaged after the Brisbane River peaked at 3.85 meters (12.6 feet).
+An estimated 15,000 people in the city of Brisbane suffered flood-damaged after the Brisbane River peaked at 3.85 meters (about 12 feet and 8 inches).

 Dozens of cars were trapped on a bridge in the town of Woodburn over Monday night, as both ends of the bridge were submerged.
 Authorities managed to rescue at least 50 people.